Michael D. Ermert

 Mike has served as lead counsel in a complex class action in which he represented hundreds of industrial customers in a breach of contract action – a case which resulted in an $18,000,000 settlement.

 When the University of Alabama faced significant penalties from the NCAA in the mid-1990s, the school’s faculty athletics representative turned to the firm for help.
-After Mike and two Hare Wynn colleagues made presentations before the NCAA Infractions Appeals Committee, many of the sanctions were overturned and the university was exonerated — the first successful appeal in NCAA history.
+After Mike and two Hare, Wynn, Newell & Newton colleagues made presentations before the NCAA Infractions Appeals Committee, many of the sanctions were overturned and the university was exonerated — the first successful appeal in NCAA history.

 - U.S. District Court for the Northern District of Alabama

 - U.S. District Court for the Middle District of Alabama